kfarjam90/farjam_atumation/Home_Assignment_second/URL_shortener/readme.md

    - **Response:** JSON response containing the shortcode for the shortened URL.

 3. **Redirect URL:**

-    This route redirects the user to the long URL associated with the provided shortcode.
+    This endpoint redirects the user to the long URL associated with the provided shortcode.

    - **Endpoint:** `GET /<shortcode>`
    - **Response:** Redirection to the original URL associated with the provided shortcode.

 5. **Get Stats:**

-   This route retrieves the statistics for the short URL associated with the provided shortcode.
+   This endpoint retrieves the statistics for the short URL associated with the provided shortcode.

    - **Endpoint:** `GET /<shortcode>/stats`
    - **Response:** JSON response containing statistics for the URL associated with the shortcode.